Darkdevil

-Darkdevil (Reilly Tyne) is a fictional superhero appearing in American comic books published by Marvel Comics.
-The character primarily appears in the "MC2" future of the Marvel Universe.
-He was created by Tom DeFalco and Pat Olliffe and first appeared in Spider-Girl #2 (November 1998).
+Darkdevil (Reilly Tyne) is a superhero appearing in American comic books published by Marvel Comics.
+Created by Tom DeFalco and Pat Olliffe, the character first appeared in Spider-Girl #2 (November 1998).
+Darkdevil primarily appears in the Marvel Comics 2 future of the Marvel Universe.

+Publication history

+Darkdevil debuted in Spider-Girl #2 (November 1998), by writer Tom DeFalco and artist Pat Olliffe.
+He appeared in the 2000 Darkdevil series, his first solo comic book series.
+He appeared in the 2005 Last Hero Standing series.

 Fictional character biography

 Reilly Tyne is the son of Ben Reilly (Spider-Man's clone) and Elizabeth Tyne.
 Before he reached his teens, his inherited powers began to manifest but brought with them clonal degeneration.
 Kaine, the degenerated first clone of Peter Parker, found him, and placed him within a regeneration tank to slow the process.
-Kaine's efforts were for two goals: to resurrect Daredevil, who had previously died saving Kaine, and to heal Tyne.
-Kaine summoned the demon Zarathos, which attempted to possess Tyne, but he was saved by the soul of Daredevil, who drove out Zarathos, although both Daredevil's soul and a piece of the demon remained within Tyne, and he was left with a demonic appearance and certain demonic abilities.
-Through meditation and concentration, Tyne eventually learned to project a human appearance, but he now looked to be in his twenties, almost twice his actual age.
-Following in both of Daredevil's paths, he studied law and became an attorney, while taking on a costume bearing a resemblance to Daredevil's and using his demonic abilities to fight crime as Darkdevil.
-He apparently has access to at least some of Daredevil's memories, since he knows Spider-Man's secret identity.
+Kaine attempts to use Reilly to resurrect Daredevil, but this causes part of Daredevil and Zarathos' souls to enter Reilly, giving him a demonic appearance and abilities and aging him into a young adult.
+After learning to assume a human form, Reilly becomes an attorney and the superhero Darkdevil, taking after Daredevil.

 Darkdevil has fought alongside Spider-Girl several times, as well as the semi-retired Spider-Man.
 Neither Spider-Man nor Spider-Girl are aware of his genetic relation to them, but Darkdevil has hinted that he owes his existence to the original Daredevil, Spider-Man, and Kaine.
 Mary Jane noticed Reilly at Normie Osborn and Brenda Drago's wedding party and attempted to point out to her husband the boy that resembled him.
 Peter Parker cluelessly mentions that Reilly resembles Tobey Maguire, a sly nod by writers to the fact that Maguire played Spider-Man in four films.